WebAssembly Diversification for Malware Evasion: Experimental Results

 We run our baseline evasion algorithm with a limit of 1000 iterations per binary.
 At each iteration, we query VirusTotal to check if the new binary evades the detection.
 This process is repeated with 10 random seeds per binary, resulting in a maximum of 10,000 queries per original binary.
 In total, we generate 98714 variants for the original 33 suspicious binaries.

 \autoref{tab:evasion_t1} shows the data to answer RQ1.
-The table contains as columns: the identifier of the program, the number of initial VirusTotal detectors flagging the malware, the number of evaded antivirus vendors (cf. \autoref{def:partial}) and the mean number of iterations needed to generate a variant that fully evades the detection (cf. \autoref{def:total_evasion}).
+The table contains as columns: the hash of the program, calculated as the sha256 hash, as its identifier, the number of initial VirusTotal detectors flagging the malware, the number of evaded antivirus vendors (cf. \autoref{def:partial}) and the mean number of iterations needed to generate a variant that fully evades the detection (cf. \autoref{def:total_evasion}).
 The rows of the table are ordered with respect to the number of detectors for the original binary.

 We observe that the baseline evasion algorithm successfully generates variants that totally evade detection for 30 out of 33 binaries.
 The mean value of iterations needed to generate a variant that evades all detectors ranges from 120 to 635 stacked transformations.
 For the 30 binaries that completely evade detection, we observe that the mean number of iterations to evade is correlated to the number of initial detectors.
 For example, the \texttt{a32a6f4b} binary, initially flagged by 18 detectors, requires around 635 iterations, while the \texttt{309c32c5}, with only one initial flag, needs 120 iterations.
 The mean number of iterations needed is always less than 1000 stacked transformations.